 - The potential of the action plan to provide a stronger whole-of-government and inter-agency framework for accelerated action, accountability and impact and for addressing barriers towards progress.

 - The importance of addressing alcohol industry interference through the action plan.

-…it has been acutely apparent that throughout recent months and days, the alcohol industry were actively lobbying Member States in efforts to dilute existing evidence-based policies which are known to reduce alcohol harm, as well as undermining efforts by Member States to secure a stronger global response to alcohol,” said the NCD Alliance, in statement, as per, Health Policy Watch.
+…it has been acutely apparent that throughout recent months and days, the alcohol industry were actively lobbying Member States in efforts to dilute existing evidence-based policies which are known to reduce alcohol harm, as well as undermining efforts by Member States to secure a stronger global response to alcohol,” said the NCD Alliance, in their statement, as per Health Policy Watch.

 Movendi International stressed the need for bold targets and action and the need for a global binding treaty on alcohol.